EconPapers

 Economics at your fingertips

-Barbara Downs, Lucia Foster, Rachel Nesbit and Danielle H. Sandler
+Barbara Downs, Lucia Foster, Rachel Nesbit and Danielle Sandler

 Working Papers from U.S. Census Bureau, Center for Economic Studies

 Abstract: Existing work has shown that the entry of a child into a household results in a large and sustained increase in the earnings gap between male and female partners in opposite-sex couples.
-Potential reasons for this include work-life preferences, comparative advantage over earnings, and gender norms.
-We expand this analysis of the child penalty to examine earnings of individuals in same sex couples in the U.S. around the time their first child enters the household.
+We expand this analysis of the child penalty to examine within-couple dynamics in earnings for both opposite-sex and same-sex couples in the U.S. around the time their first child enters the household.
 Using linked survey and administrative data and event-study methodology, we confirm earlier work finding a child penalty for women in opposite-sex couples.
 We find this is true even when the female partner is the primary earner pre-parenthood, lending support to the importance of gender norms in opposite-sex couples.
-By contrast, in both female and male same-sex couples, earnings changes associated with child entry differ by the relative pre-parenthood earnings of the partners: secondary earners see an increase in earnings, while on average the earnings of primary and equal earners remain relatively constant.
-While this finding seems supportive of a norm related to equality within same-sex couples, transition analysis suggests a more complicated story.
+By contrast, in both female and male same-sex couples, earnings changes associated with child entry differ by the relative pre-parenthood earnings of the partners and tend towards equalization: secondary earners see an increase in earnings, while primary earners see a small decrease.

 Pages: 40 pages